flexchar/youtuberis/README.md

 ### SVG Compression

 [SVGO](https://github.com/svg/svgo) tool is used to compress and minify svgs.
-Excecute `svgo -f . --multipass --disable={collapseGroups,cleanupIDs}` in folder containing svgs. `--disable={collapseGroups,cleanupIDs}` because to preserve clip-path.
+Excecute `svgo -f . --multipass --disable={collapseGroups,cleanupIDs}` in folder containing svgs. `--disable={collapseGroups,cleanupIDs}` to preserve clip-paths when multiple SVGs used in web page.

 ## Local deployment testing

-To test deploy locally before pushing you may `yarn run deploy -- --baseURL="/"` and then serve from `./docs` directory by using any web server of choice ([Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) is a good example).
+To test deploy locally before pushing you may `yarn run deploy --baseURL="/"` and then serve from `./docs` directory by using any web server of choice ([Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) is a good example).
+Or use ngrok for online testing with SSL support.

+## Online testing with ngrok

+For live testing `yarn run serve`, then `yarn run hugo-l {replace with ngrok tunnel URL here}`.
+Browse to ngrok tunnel URL.

 ## Content Management